yoayoe/CopyPaste/README.md

 Don't use `snap install flutter`.
 The snap version has AppArmor confinement issues.
 Use manual SDK install.

-### mDNS not working on Linux
+### mDNS not working on Linux/Windows

-The `nsd` Flutter plugin does not support Linux desktop.
-Use **manual IP connection** to pair desktops on Linux.
+The `nsd` Flutter plugin does not support Linux or Windows desktop.
+Use **manual IP connection** to pair desktops.
 Mobile devices connect via QR code regardless.

+### Windows Firewall prompt

+On first run, Windows Firewall will ask to allow network access.
+Click **"Allow access"** for both private and public networks to enable connections from other devices.

+### Windows build errors

+See [docs/WINDOWS-BUILD-GUIDE.md](docs/WINDOWS-BUILD-GUIDE.md) for detailed troubleshooting (Visual Studio setup, CMake issues, etc.).

 ## License